Funding

 Watch our short video about funding options.

-We strongly encourage students who will not receive funding from the Turing Scheme to carefully consider how they will meet the costs involved.
+We therefore strongly encourage students who are not eligible for Turing Scheme funding to plan carefully and consider how they will cover the associated costs of their placement abroad.

 Find out what fees and costs you should budget for and funding you may be able to apply for.